NuWestlakes Vet Team Saves Baby Blue Tongue

 Time for action!

 First of all we need to warm the animal, in this case Kurt, in a small dark and quiet place.
 Kurt was moved to our purpose built safety crate that we use for native animals.
-This carrier can house a heat mat, a blanket and enough room for Kurt to move the heat if he likes.
+This carrier can house a heat mat, a blanket and enough room for Kurt to move from the heat if he likes.

 Using small sutures, he closes Kurt's facial wound making sure to keep the ends small so they won't irritate Kurt as he is in the healing process.